 Webflow offers a wide range of integrations with popular tools and services, such as Google Analytics, Mailchimp, and Zapier.
 The platform’s content management system allows users to create, manage, and update their website’s content, including blog posts, product listings, and other types of media.

-Framer is an innovative web design tool that enables designers to build customized websites with a no-code approach.
+Framer is a web design tool that enables designers to build customized websites with a no-code approach.
 It initially began as a prototyping tool, but in 2022, it underwent a significant update, evolving into an all-in-one solution for creating, constructing, and launching websites.

 As a result, designers can use Framer to design and prototype website interactions and transitions with minimal coding skills.
 Additionally, Framer offers realistic interactive components that function the way they would in production, giving designers a better understanding of the development process.